Back to all blog articles

 Cost Engineering

-Over the past decade, cost engineering has become a critical function within major automotive companies and their suppliers.
+In an industry where every cent counts, cost engineering has emerged as a pivotal practice, reshaping how manufacturing companies manage expenses and enhance profitability.
 This shift marks a departure from earlier practices where tenders were issued without setting target prices, leading to uncertainties about the justification of quoted prices and potential savings.
 Today, cost engineering departments ensure greater transparency and efficiency in pricing, offering significant benefits to both buyers and suppliers.

 The Evolution and Role of Cost Engineering